eturnator/sdxpy-2023-02/turnator-ece/interpreter/README.md

         assert len(index)==1
         assert isinstance(index

-        SORRY -- will look at what others have done.
+        SORRY -- will look at what others have done

 2. Other instructions that you design get and set array elements by index.